exercism/uiua/docs/LEARNING.md

 Since Uiua is a newer language, learning resources are limited and might be updated as Uiua evolves.
 Keep this in mind as you explore, and be aware that certain features may change over time.

+Uiua is currently in its experimental stages and has some experimental features.
+These are marked, and our exercise framework generally avoids them.

 [tour]: https://www.uiua.org/tour
 [tutorial]: https://www.uiua.org/tutorial/introduction